Ratneshwar Mahadev temple

-Ratneshwar Mahadev Mandir (also known as Matri-rin Mahadev, or Leaning temple of Varanasi) is one of the most photographed temples in the holy city of Varanasi in Uttar Pradesh, India.
+Ratneshwar Mahadev Mandir (also known as Matri-rin Mahadev, or Leaning temple of Varanasi) is one of the most photographed Hindu temples in the holy city of Varanasi in Uttar Pradesh, India.
 The temple, while apparently well-preserved, leans significantly towards the back side (north-west), and its garbhagriha is generally below the water much of the year, except for a few months during the summer.
 The Ratneshwar Mahadev Temple is situated at Manikarnika Ghat, Varanasi.
 The temple has developed a nine-degree slant.